trishankrumah4-sys/shopping-mall-project/database/README.md

 Student: Patricia Nkrumah

-This folder contains the data model and database scripts for the Shopping Mall Stores and Promotions project, following the drop/recreate scripting pattern from Chapters 23 and 24.
+This folder contains the data model and database scripts for the Shopping Mall Stores and Promotions project.

 ## Project description